Directives๐Ÿ”—

 class VersionDirective(Directive, locations=[DirectiveLocation.FIELD_DEFINITION], schema_name="version"):

-value = DirectiveArgument(GraphQLNonNull(GraphQLString), schema_name="version")
+value = DirectiveArgument(GraphQLNonNull(GraphQLString), schema_name="value")

 A description for a DirectiveArgument can be provided in on of two ways: